-- a. understand the concepts, types and applications of simulation, steps in simulation study. - b. understand how computer simulation can be used to model complex systems and solve related decision problems. - c. understand the assumptions made in building a discrete event simulation. - d. understand and apply statistical methods used in simulation analysis. - e. learn the techniques of random number generator, testing of random numbers, evaluate generator in a given application, and how to use those generators to phenomena of interest. - f. learn to design a computer simulation, conduct input modeling validation, and output analysis. - g. run a simulation project from start to finish.
+CO 1.
+Remember Explain the concepts, types and applications of simulation, steps in simulation study.
+CO 2.
+Explain how computer simulation can be used to model complex Understand systems CO 3.
+Solve related decision problems.
+Apply CO 4.
+Explain the assumptions made in building a discrete event Understand simulation.
+CO 5.
+Explain and to apply the statistical methods used in simulation Apply analysis.
+CO 6.
+Examine the techniques of random number generator, testing of random numbers Understand CO 7.
+Evaluate generator in a given application, and how to use those Apply generators to phenomena of interest CO 8.
+Explain how to design a computer simulation, conduct input Apply modeling validation, and output analysis.
+CO 9.
+Run a simulation project from start to finish.
+Apply